What You Need To Know About Marital Property Division In Kentucky

 Get Experienced Legal Representation

-In all aspects of property division, you can benefit from the advice and representation of knowledgeable and experienced Kentucky divorce lawyer.
+In all aspects of property division, you can benefit from the advice and representation of knowledgeable and experienced Kentucky divorce lawyers.
 We can help.
-Give us a call at our office, or send us a message online for assistance.
-Our firm serves clients in Louisville, Elizabethtown and elsewhere throughout central Kentucky.
+Call 270-872-0912 in Elizabethtown or 502-907-2899 in Louisville, or send us a message online for assistance.
+We also serve clients throughout Central Kentucky.